lab-cosmo/atomistic-cookbook/CONTRIBUTING.rst

 - if the data files are small (few 10s of Kb) you may also include them in a ``data/`` folder within the example folder.
 A zip file will be generated that can be downloaded from the example page.
-- for a Python file that should not be rendered you can save it with a leading underscore, e.g. ``_my_script.py``.

 .. _sphinx-gallery: https://sphinx-gallery.github.io/
 .. _RestructuredText: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html